Silver Hawk (car)

 Silver Hawk Motors of Cobham, Surrey, England, was a motor manufacturer from 1920 until 1921.
 It was founded by Sir (Albert) Noel Campbell Macklin after he parted company with his Eric-Campbell project, and before he founded both the Invicta and Railton car marques.
 The cars were built in a garage at Macklin's private home.

 The car was a stylish high performance sporting design but the company's lack of both industrial backing and a volume selling standard model meant that the project was short-lived.

 Silver Hawk car

 The Silver Hawk was similar to Macklin's previous Eric-Campbell design.
-It had a stylish aluminium body, external exhaust and used a tuned and lightened 1,498cc side-valve engine made by Coventry-Simplex rated at 10/35 hp that drove the rear wheels through a cone clutch and three or four speed transmission.
-The suspension used semi elliptic leaf springs at the front and cantilever springs at the rear.
+It had a stylish aluminium body, external exhaust and used a tuned and lightened 1498 cc side-valve engine made by Coventry-Simplex rated at 10/35 hp that drove the rear wheels through a cone clutch and three- or four-speed transmission.
+The suspension used semi-elliptic leaf springs at the front and cantilever springs at the rear.